Skip to main content

 Key research interests include the advancement of molecular simulations and understanding scientific application performance on future computational resources.

 Chris is currently team lead for chemistry and materials science in the Computational Science Division (CPS) and the Argonne Leadership Computing Facility (ALCF).
 Chris helps to develop new cross-cutting collaborations involving others in CPS and CELS, across Argonne, and other institutions to help address some of the most challenging scientific problems through advanced computing and simulation.
-One focus of Chris’ efforts today is helping teams prepare for the Aurora exascale system in support of BES Computational Chemical Sciences projects.
+One focus of Chris’ efforts today is helping teams leverage the Aurora exascale system in support of BES Computational Chemical Sciences and Microelectronics projects.

 As a member of the ALCF Catalyst team, Chris works closely with researchers to help them accomplish their scientific goals using leadership computational resources.
 Chris assists researchers with profiling and debugging their codes, provides general guidance on code parallelization, I/O, load-balancing, workflow design, and data management, and discusses strategies to prepare for future architectures.
 Important components of this effort include training users on high-performance computing topics and collaborating with researchers to advance their scientific mission.

 Chris was lead for Applications Integration on Aurora for the Exascale Computing Project (ECP) coordinating ALCF’s engagement and support of the ECP Application Development and Software Technology teams.
-This project supported a team of staff and postdocs at Argonne that served as the interface between software developers and vendors and provided critical support developing software for the Aurora exascale system (which efforts continue to this day).
+This project supported a team of staff and postdocs at Argonne that served as the interface between software developers and vendors and provided critical support developing software for the Aurora exascale system.

 Research Interests